The Gifts

 of cosmic throwing down and raising up.

-This unnerving gift, brought to a toddler –
+Unnerving gift, brought to a toddler –

-nor the incense of a sacerdotal prayer,
+nor incense for a sacerdotal prayer,

 but ointment for his body